adblvo/gcd-project/CodeBook.md

-This file contains a list of data in tidy.txt
+This file contains a list of data names and units in tidy.txt.
+The data was not modified, only the Headings expanded for easier.
+Averaged data per subject can be found in the variable tidy_data_mean.

 ## Identifiers
 subject
 activity
-### Activities
+### Activity Labels
 WALKING
 WALKING_UPSTAIRS
 WALKING_DOWNSTAIRS